stepanataccolade/docsv2/sources/int_scm.md

     - Paste the token in your integration on Shippable and click on `Save`.
 - After adding the GitLab integration, you should go to the Account Settings tab and `Sync` your Account.
 - Go to your Shippable dashboard and check to make sure your GitLab subscriptions are available in the CI dropdown.

 ---

+## Bitbucket Server
+In order to integrate with Bitbucket Server, Shippable provides an addon which needs to be installed by the Bitbucket Server administrator.
+This should be available in the Atlassian Marketplace soon.
+Once installed, you need to sign up to Shippable using your GitHub/Bitbucket account and then add Bitbucket Server as an account integration as follows:

+- Click on the gear icon for Account Settings in the top navigation bar.
+Select the `Integrations` tab.
+- Click on `Add Integration` and from the dropdown for **Integration type**, select `Bitbucket Server`
+- Enter a name for this integration in the **Integration name** textbox.
+- Enter the username used to login to your Bitbucket Server account in the **Username** textbox.
+- Enter the URL for your Bitbucket Server instance in the **URL** textbox.
+Ensure there are no trailing slashes here.
+- You will need to add a private token from your Bitbucket Server account.
+To do this -
+    - Go to your Bitbucket Server account settings and in the left menu, select `Shippable Token`
+    - Copy the private token provided
+    - Paste the token in the **Token** textbox on Shippable and click on `Save`.
+- After adding the Bitbucket Server integration, you should go to the Account Settings tab and `Sync` your Account.
+- Go to your Shippable dashboard and check to make sure your Bitbucket Server subscriptions are available in the CI dropdown.

+---